 - A ski helmet is required for all alpine ski events and ability levels including the Ski Clinic.
-Helmets are available for rent, at no cost during Winter Games, through the Sundown Mountain Resort - In order to improve safety, the USSA Alpine Sports Committee has confirmed that the regulations requiring the use of helmets for Giant Slalom, Super - G and Downhill that meet new FIS standards will be mandatory - Per Special Olympics, Inc. the new FIS helmet certification standards will be phased in during the 2017 - 2018 and 2018 - 2019 alpine ski seasons - USSA "Ski Helmet Regulations" are available at http://ussa.org/alpineprograms/masters/rules - Under the new regulations, helmets must bear a CE mark and conform to recognized and appropriate standards such as CEH.Din 1077, ASTM F2040, SNELL S98 or RS 98 - A conformity label must be affixed to the helmets by the manufacturer in a non-removable way, at the back of the helmet, in a position where it is not covered by the goggle strap.
+Helmets are available for rent, at no cost during Winter Games, through the Sundown Mountain Resort - In order to improve safety, the USSA Alpine Sports Committee has confirmed that the regulations requiring the use of helmets for Giant Slalom, Super - G and Downhill that meet FIS standards will be mandatory. - USSA "Ski Helmet Regulations" are available at http://ussa.org/alpineprograms/masters/rules - Under the new regulations, helmets must bear a CE mark and conform to recognized and appropriate standards such as CEH.Din 1077, ASTM F2040, SNELL S98 or RS 98 - A conformity label must be affixed to the helmets by the manufacturer in a non-removable way, at the back of the helmet, in a position where it is not covered by the goggle strap.
 The conformity label must contain the text "Conform to FIS Specifications RH 2013 - Helmets must cover the head and ears.
 Helmets with spoilers or edges that stick out are not permitted.
 Protective features, such as chin guards on SL helmets are permitted.
-Soft ear protection is only permitted for helmets used in SL - Helmet mounted cameras are not allowed on helmets during official training or competition - Whenever possible, athletes should provide their own ski helmets, skis, and poles.
+Soft ear protection is only permitted for helmets used in SL - o Helmet mounted cameras are not allowed on helmets during official training or competition - Whenever possible, athletes should provide their own ski helmets, skis, and poles.
 However, alpine skis are also available for rent, at no cost during Winter Games, through the Sundown Mountain Resort.
 Guidelines for ski length are below:

 Choosing Ski Length Made Easy Skier Weight (lbs.)
-Ski Length Notes Less than 105 180 cm Add five cm for fast skiing on 105 - 125 185 cm groomed slopes.
-Subtract five 125 - 145 190 cm cm for skiing mostly in bumps, 145 - 165 195 cm slow conservative skiing, and More than 165 200 cm skiers 50 and older For children: Beginners - elbow to shoulders Intermediate - chin to head Advanced - top of head and over
+Less than 105 105 - 125 125 - 145 145 - 165 Ski Length 180 cm 185 cm 190 cm 195 cm Notes Add five cm for fast skiing on groomed slopes.
+Subtract five cm for skiing mostly in bumps, slow conservative skiing, and More than 165 200 cm skiers 50 and older For children: Beginners - elbow to shoulders Intermediate - chin to head Advanced - top of head and over